 You’ll also notice that there are areas within that work experience section where the candidate does promote value.
 That’s commendable, but even those areas could use some tightening to make them more dynamic.
 While benefits like increased accuracy and reduced overtime are impressive, those achievements would be even more impressive if they were backed up by statements defining the bottom line benefits they created for the employer.

-#5 - Spelling Errors
+#5 - Spelling Errors and Grammar Mistakes

 #6 - Poor Design and Layout

 The aesthetics in the example aren't really pleasing.
 Sure, the content is what matters the most but you should also organize and format your resume to be easy on the eye.
 Hiring managers only spend a few seconds looking at your resume so you want to ensure your resume is neatly organized.
 Just make sure you don't include any designs, fancy colors or charts on your resume.